-Figure 6 The Level of Effectiveness of Using Zoom Meetings in Learning English TOEFL
+Figure 6.
+The level of effectiveness of using Zoom meetings in learning English TOEFL

-Based on Figure 6 above, there are three levels of effectiveness of using Zoom.
-As many as 113 students or 72.9 % state "effective", 12 students or 2.7 % state "very effective", while 30 students or 19.4 % state "not effective".
+Based on figure 4 above, shows that there are three levels of effectiveness of using Zoom.
+There are 113 students or 72.9 % state "effective", 12 students or 2.7 % state "very effective", while 30 students or 19.4 % state "not effective".
 It shows that most students agree that the use of the Zoom Meeting application in learning English TOEFL is effective during one semester.

-7. The level of effectiveness of YouTube Live Streaming in the learning English TOEFL during 1 semester
+7. The level of effectiveness of Live Streaming YouTube in the learning English TOEFL during 1 semester

-Figure 7 The Level of Effectiveness of YouTube Live Streaming in Learning TOEFL
+Figure 7.
+The level of effectiveness of Live Streaming YouTube in learning TOEFL

-Based on Figure 7 above, there are three levels of effectiveness of using YouTube Live Streaming.
-There are 112 students or 73 % who state "effective", 22 students or 14.2 % who state "very effective", while 21 students or 13.5 % state "not effective".
-It shows that most students agree that the use of YouTube Live Streaming in learning English TOEFL is effective during 1 semester.
+Based on figure 4 above, shows that there are three levels of effectiveness of using Live Streaming YouTube.
+There are 112 students or 73 % state "effective", 22 students or 14.2 % state "very effective", while 21 students or 13.5 % state "not effective".
+It shows that most students agree that the use of Live Streaming YouTube in learning English TOEFL is effective during 1 semester.